DaveBenham/VenomModules/README.md

 The Lock button will lock the division values, division and global modes, and the density polarity to their current values so as to prevent inadvertant changes while manipulating the density sliders during a performance.

 ### OR, XOR ODD, and XOR 1 summed outputs

+In addition to the individual division gate outputs, there are three outputs where the individual division gates are combined into one stream of gates.

+The OR output simply combines all gates, with simultaneous beats across two divisions results in one beat.

+The XOR ODD output only allows the beat through if there are an odd number of simultaneous beats.
+An even number of simultaneous beats effectively cancel each other out.

+The XOR 1 output only allows a beat through if there is only one beat across all divisions - all simultaneous beats are blocked.

+In addition, the GLOBAL MODE further defines which beats are allowed through, using the same logic as for the individual gates.
+Note that if all the global modes are set to linear or offbeat mode, then the OR, XOR ODD, and XOR 1 will all emit identical patterns since by definition, those modes don't allow simultaneous beats.